jqueryscript/ChatGPT-Resources/README.md

 - [opencommit](https://github.com/di-sukharev/opencommit) - GPT CLI to auto-generate impressive commits in 1 second.
 - [cligpt](https://github.com/Luanf/cligpt) - Terminal autocomplete integation with GPT.
 - [gptchat](https://github.com/ian-kent/gptchat) - A GPT-4 client which gives your favourite AI a memory and tools for self-improvement.
+- [promptr](https://github.com/ferrislucas/promptr) - A CLI tool for operating on your codebase using GPT.
+Promptr dynamically includes one or more files into your GPT prompts, and it can optionally parse and apply the changes that GPT suggests to your codebase.
+Several prompt templates are included for various purposes, and users can create their own templates.
+- [fjrdomingues](https://github.com/fjrdomingues/autopilot) - Autopilot is an AI tool that utilizes GPT to read a codebase, create context, and solve tasks that you request.

 ## Prompts
 - [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - Some ChatGPT prompts that works well.